apache/zeppelin/docs/interpreter/scio.md

 sc.parallelize(Seq("foo", "foo", "bar")).countByValue.closeAndDisplay()
 ```

+If you close Scio context, go ahead an create a new one using `ContextAndArgs`.
 Please refer to [Scio wiki](https://github.com/spotify/scio/wiki) for more complex examples.
+You can close Scio context much the same way as in Scio REPL, and use Zeppelin display helpers to synchronously close and display results - read more below.

 ### Progress